France against New Zealand still offers all that is holy in rugby union

 Continue reading...

-Marler’s dismissive haka remark offers added incentive for All Blacks
+Joe Marler’s haka remark acts as added incentive for All Blacks

-New Zealand will not be lacking motivation with squad feeling disrespected and England can expect a backlash
+New Zealand are unlikely to lack motivation with squad feeling disrespected and England can expect a backlash

 Continue reading...